 Tex Mex Burritos

-Yesterday in my meal plan I mentioned my Mom’s Tex Mex Burrito recipe.
+Yesterday in my meal plan I mentioned my Mom’s Tex Mex Burritos recipe.
 This is something she made quite often when I was growing up.
 It’s steamy, hot, cheesy, delicious (but not pretty) comfort food.
 I think I changed her recipe a little- but it came out tasting similar to how I remember, so I’m going to go with it.
 It’s super easy and most of the ingredients you probably have sitting in your cabinets.
 All you need is:

 -2lbs Ground Beef